OneAlpacaMore/QRCodeComponentChallenge/README.md

 ### Useful resources

 - [CSS box-shadow Property](https://www.w3schools.com/cssref/css3_pr_box-shadow.php) - This helped me with the box-shadow property.
-- [Example resource 2](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article help me to understand a little bit more about Flexbox works.
+- [A complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article help me to understand a little bit more about Flexbox works.

 ## Author